ODOT reports local road projects - Urbana Daily Citizen

 The following construction projects are anticipated to affect state highways in Champaign County.
 All outlined work is weather permitting.
 Visit the ODOT website and OHGO.com for travel updates.

--U.S. 68 Pavement Repairs – Expect single lane closures on U.S. 68, in each direction, between Grimes Avenue and Ricketts Road, on Monday, May 3 at 7:30 a.m. through Friday, May 14 at 7:30 a.m. for pavement repairs.
-One lane of traffic will be open in the work zone.

--U.S. 36 Waterline Installation – Expect lane restrictions on U.S. 36 in Urbana, between Jefferson Avenue and Berwick Drive on Wednesday, March 24 at 7:00 a.m. through Wednesday, June 30 at 11:59 p.m.
+U.S. 36 Waterline Installation – Expect lane restrictions on U.S. 36 in Urbana, between Jefferson Avenue and Berwick Drive on Wednesday, March 24 at 7 a.m. through Wednesday, June 30 at 11:59 p.m.
 The Contractor will be installing a new waterline.
-There will be a 10’ lane width.
+There will be a 10-foot lane width.
 Traffic will be maintained.
 This is a City of Urbana project.

 Submitted by the Ohio Department of Transportation.